Rigger & Signal Person Train-The-Trainer

 Chesapeake Region Safety Council Train-the-Trainer Certificates awarded upon successful completion of this course.

-Course Includes: Full training kit, continental breakfast, lunch and refreshments
+Course Includes: Full training kit, lunch and refreshments

 Full training kit – wire rope sling, wire rope clips, fist grips, grade 70 transport chain, grade 80 alloy chain, shackle, eye hook, wire rope with lay removed, damage wire, turnbuckle, rigging handbook 3rd edition, rigging PowerPoint CD, crane hand signals PowerPoint CD, equipment bag.